 We often fail to gain wisdom because we fail at one of the steps.
 We don’t want to ask the difficult question that uncovers our role in the mistake.
 Blaming is soft on the ego but prevents helpful wisdom for similar future encounters.

 Wisdom is not guaranteed with passing years; but through mindful reflection, awareness of personal engagement with that experience, acknowledging behaviors, and realistic insights to apply to the future.
-In the beginning, as we reset routines, we may need to live just for today, but as we become skilled, we lift our heads and see a little furtherโtoday expands to a week, a year and eventually a flourishing life.
+In the beginning, as we reset routines, we may need to live just for today, but as we become skilled, we lift our heads and see a little further—today expands to a week, a year and eventually a flourishing life.

 References:

 Dweck, Carol S. (2007).
 Mindset: The New Psychology of Success.
-Ballantine Books.
-ISBN-10:ย 2133487514; APA Record: 2006-08575-000
+Penguin Random House.
+ISBN: 9780345472328

 (Return to Main Text)

-Horney, Karen (1950/1991).
-Neurosis and Human Growth: The struggle toward self-realization.
-W. W. Norton & Company; 2nd edition.
-ISBN-10:ย 0393307751; APA Record: 951-02718-000
+Horney, Karen (1950).
+Neurosis and human growth: The struggle toward self-realization.
+W. W. Norton & Company.

 (Return to Main Text)